Aloqalaa/Landscape-Sparsification-on-Modelling-Invasion-Process/README.md

 * agree to distribute the LICENCE file along with your software

-* cite the paper and this software in your publication.
+* cite the paper and these codes in your publication.